ianmcburnie/a11y-first-workshop/README.md

 Skin enhances the native radios with a custom SVG style, while maintaining the accessibility of the underlying form controls.

-Anytime you need to ensure the user makes only single selection (e.g. [star rating](http://ianmcburnie.github.io/mindpatterns/input/starrating/)), radio buttons should be used, and their appearance can be customised using icon fonts or SVG.
+Anytime you need to ensure the user makes only single selection (e.g. [star rating](http://ianmcburnie.github.io/mindpatterns/input/starrating/)), radio buttons should be used, and their appearance can be customised using font icons or SVG.

 ```html
 <span class="radio">